Why Study the Liberal Arts & Sciences?

 The reality is we need the social and critical communication skills that are best honed in the liberal arts.
 According to the Harvard Business Review, while technical skills are important, “What matters now is not the skills you have but how you think.
 Can you ask the right questions?
 Do you know what problem you’re trying to solve in the first place?”
 They remind us there is a “long list of successful tech leaders who hold degrees in the humanities.
 To mention just a few CEOs: Stewart Butterfield, Slack, philosophy; Jack Ma, Alibaba, English; Susan Wojcicki, YouTube, history and literature; Brian Chesky, Airbnb, fine arts.”The Daily Beast, December 2018|

-A Liberal Arts Degree Means Options
+A Liberal Arts and Sciences Degree Means Options

 Unlike most university courses, students following a liberal arts path will gain knowledge and expertise in diverse fields, ready to tackle whatever life throws at them after graduation.
 This diverse range of skills prepares students to implement their knowledge across a wide range of professions and communicate their ideas to different individuals and groups.
 These dynamic qualities are essential to driving the collaborative economy, giving them the best future prospects possible in the face of change.August 2018|